vyshnavia7/e-CommercePlatform/README.md

 # e-CommercePlatform

-This project is a simple e-commerce platform where users can view products, add them to a cart, adjust quantities, and search for products.
+This project is a simple and a User-Friendly e-commerce platform where users can view products, add them to a cart, adjust quantities, and search for products.
 The product data is fetched from the Fake Store API.

 # WebPage Walkthrough
 Once the webpage is running, here is how you can use it: